ecerulm/kubebuilder-cronjob-tutorial/README.md

 # Now to test for test in kind

-Modify the `Makefile` to use `apply --server-side --force-conflicts`  to vaoid
+Modify the `Makefile` to use `apply --server-side --force-conflicts`  to avoid the problem with `last-applied-configuration` being too long

 The result is tag `cronjobplus-v6`:

     git checkout cronjobplus-v6
     cd cronjob-project
     make build

+Now you need to modify the

+* `config/default/kustomization.yaml`

+to use `cert-manager` self-signed certificates for the webhooks.

 ```